Equality, diversity, and inclusion

 Whatever the AWS role, use our guide to benchmark your salary or contact rate, or to uncover what you should be paying employees in your team.

-We first launched our Women in Tech practice back in 2021, with a team dedicated solely to opening more doors for women to thrive in the AWS community by connecting top female talent with the career opportunities they deserve.
-The tech industry has long been guilty of creating many hurdles for diverse professionals, and our aim is to tear these down by supporting women from all backgrounds in launching, restarting, and progressing their tech careers.
-By offering these undervalued candidates our leading market knowledge and tailored support, our Women in Tech practice is not only creating more diverse and sustainable talent pipelines for our clients, but also striving to improve representation and inclusion across every corner of the AWS community.
+The tech industry has historically created barriers for diverse professionals, and our mission is to dismantle these obstacles by supporting individuals from all backgrounds in starting, restarting, and advancing their tech careers.
+By offering these undervalued candidates our market expertise and personalized support, we are not only building diverse and sustainable talent pipelines for our clients but also working to enhance representation and inclusion throughout the AWS community.

-Yet while there are some positives to take away from the data in this guide, there is clearly a lot more work to be done.
-For example, with fewer respondents investing in EDI initiatives this year compared to last, it’s concerning that some may believe they’ve already fixed these issues in their organization.
-We’ve also seen some employers place EDI on the back burner as they place a greater emphasis on profit and performance in tougher market conditions.
-Whatever the reason, it’s vital to remember that EDI is a journey, not a destination.
-So, if you’re not continually moving forward, you’re likely moving backward.
+While there are some encouraging trends in the data presented in this guide, it’s clear that much more work remains.
+For instance, with fewer respondents investing in EDI initiatives this year compared to last, it’s concerning that some may feel they’ve already resolved these issues within their organizations.
+Regardless of the reasons, it’s crucial to remember that EDI is a journey, not a destination—and if you’re not continually progressing, you may be regressing.

-But the good news is that putting small steps in place today can amount to significant change tomorrow.
-We truly hope that this data serves as the inspiration organizations need to begin addressing these issues right away.
-Diversity and inclusion are the very foundations upon which the AWS community is built, and every individual and organization within it needs to play their role to ensure we’re celebrating and empowering amazing talent from all walks of life.
+The good news is that taking small steps today can lead to significant change tomorrow.
+We genuinely hope this data inspires organizations to start addressing these issues immediately.
+Diversity and inclusion are the cornerstones of the AWS community, and every individual and organization must play their part to celebrate and empower exceptional talent from all backgrounds.

 What do equality, diversity, and inclusion look like in the AWS universe?